qazi0/real-time-disaster-management/code/victim_localization/Readme.md

 ## Features
 Implementation in this directory has following features
-- New object detection dataset for emergency response
+- New Object Detection Dataset for Emergency Response ([ODDER](https://www.kaggle.com/maryamsana/yolov5emergencyresponse))
-- Pretrained YOLO models on AIDER Detect
+- Pretrained YOLO models on ODDER
 - Quantized YOLO models

 ## Setup Requirement
-The implementation of this repository has been tested on Ubuntu 18.04.5 LTS and Ubuntu 16.04.6 LTS with 5.4.0-73-generic and 4.4.0-210-generic kernels respectively.
+The implementation of this repository has been tested on x86_64 Ubuntu 18.04.5 LTS 5.4.0-73-generic and Ubuntu 16.04.6 LTS 4.4.0-210-generic, as well as NVIDIA Jetson TX2 (aarch64 NVIDIA JetPack 4.4.2).

 ## Dataset
 We have introduced [Object Detection Dataset for Emergency Response - ODDER](https://www.kaggle.com/maryamsana/yolov5emergencyresponse) with two classes.